AnvidMora1408/AnvidMora1408/README.md

 <div align="center">

-*"Software needs a director to orchestrate it, just like a symphony."*
+*"Software needs a director to orchestrate it, just like a symphony..."*

 </div>